-On another day I’ll do the same warm-up and rowing machine session and feel no pain, or very different things.
+On another day I’d do the same warm-up and rowing machine session and feel no pain, or very different things.
 Perhaps this is because even just warming up, I might be worried about the possible effects of not being able to do what I love due to back pain.
 Sometimes there has been the common psychological side of anticipating pain having overcome a significant injury – the site is healed but the movement pattern may not be back in full, natural, efficient.

-On the other hand, on another day when I’m thinking only of the positive side to things or had some great positive interactions, the same warm-up does its job and I feel ready and better and without pain.
+On the other hand, on another day when I only had the positive side to things in mind or had some great positive interactions, the same warm-up does its job and I feel ready and better and without pain.

 Perhaps the reasons why post-rehab, going windsurfing, surfing, snowboarding again, and also when I’m weightlifting or doing other focused gym or athletic work, these are challenging activities which I enjoy, I just get in the zone and focus on that, there is no space to worry about my back.
 This is the sort of thing my chiropractor, osteopath, physio, consultant, all wanted me to embrace.
 Their advice has been invaluable to me in dealing with my chronic back pain.
-Bit by bit the mental side of it is coming along.
+Bit by I sorted the mental side of it.

 In the gym with clients